Drawethree/X-Prison/README.md

 **X-Prison** is a an **ultimate solution** for your prison server.
 This core contains **everything** that should be on each prison server.
 By including **Prison Mines System**, **20+ Custom Enchants**, **Gangs**, **Auto-Sell**, **Auto-Miner** region, **Pickaxe Levels**, **Tokens & Gems** currencies, **Ranks & Prestiges**, **Multipliers** and a lot of more, its one of the **best prison cores** on the market.

+As I am no longer actively maintaining this plugin, I have decided to go open-source and I am accepting pull requests!

 # Pages
 ### General
 * [Home](https://github.com/Drawethree/X-Prison/wiki)